 Once you are in motion again, bring your car, truck or SUV to Always On Time Auto & RV Repair and we will take care of installing a new tire for you.
 Our technicians will inspect the rest of your tires too - if one tire blew, the rest are likely not far behind.
 We will reinstall your wheel for you, inspect for any other damage, and properly torque your lug nuts, having you back in shape in no time.
 We’ll be here when you need us!

-Thank you for visiting Always On Time Auto & RV Repair in Santa Clarita, CA. Count on our automotive repair technicians to keep your car, truck, suv, or van on the roads longer and safer.
+Thank you for visiting Always On Time Auto & RV Repair in Lancaster, CA. Count on our automotive repair technicians to keep your car, truck, suv, or van on the roads longer and safer.